 Infrastructure filters relate to the built environment where the crash happened.
 At this time only

-Functional Classification filter is avaliable.
+Functional Classification filter is available.
 To learn more about functional classification, please visit our SWITRS help page.

 When you have finished selecting filters, click Continue.